 Data-Driven Feeding Strategies for Better Growth

-“Before using digital scales, I was often unsure whether my cattle were at the right weight for market.
-Now, I know exactly when to sell, and I’ve seen a 10% increase in the prices I get at market.” – Sarah M., Cattle Farmer, New South Wales
+"Before using digital scales, I was often not sure if my cattle were at the right weight for market.
+Now I know exactly when to sell, and I've seen a 10% increase in market prices."

 5. Increasing Profitability Through Data-Driven Farm Management